Skip to content

 • Analyzing complex dependency graphs

-• Working with legacy codebases
+• Working with unfamiliar legacy codebases

 • Implementing architectural patterns across multiple files